 In this session, using the Clifton StrengthsFinder assessment (www.gallupstrengthscenter.com), you will learn more about your particular top strengths, how they interact with each other, how they shape your perspective, and how they can be leveraged for success in grad school and beyond.
 The Top 5 Strengths Assessment is included in this workshop.

 - reflect, interpret, and articulate your unique strengths and specify what they mean to you

 - discuss and share next ideas about how your strengths inform your degree and your future career plans

-Danielle Barkley is a Career Educator who works with the Centre for Student Involvement and Careers to support graduate students at UBC.
+Danielle Barkley, PhD, is a Career Educator who works with the Centre for Student Involvement and Careers to support graduate students at UBC.
 She completed her PhD in English literature at McGill University and has previous experience as a university instructor and writing consultant.

-Jacqui Brinkman is the Director of Graduate Student Professional Development at the Graduate and Postdoctoral Studies.
+Jacqui Brinkman, MSc, is the Director of Graduate Student Professional Development at Graduate and Postdoctoral Studies.
 Through this role, she works to improve the graduate student experience.
 Previously, she has managed postdoctoral and undergraduate programs in the Faculty of Medicine and was as a lab-based researcher both within academia and industry.
 She completed her MSc in Biology at McGill University.

 General registration opens on Monday, November 14th at 9:00 AM.

 This session is open to incoming or continuing UBC graduate students.
 After registering, you will receive confirmation and additional event details within 2 - 3 business days at the e-mail associated with your community.grad.ubc.ca account.
 If you experience any difficulty using the online registration tool, please e-mail us at firstname.lastname@example.org.